Meghan Markle, Prince Harry want to be viewed as ‘biggest victims’: Piers Morgan

 "What she says, which is even more insidious, is that actually the decision against Archie being a prince was taken because of his skin color," Morgan said.
 "Now, the only person that makes decisions about titles in the Royal Family is the Queen."

-"So what Meghan Markle is saying is, the Queen is a racist," he added.
+"So what Meghan Markle is saying is [that] the Queen is a racist," he added.
 "And that is a disgusting and completely untrue allegation to make."

-Morgan also weighed in on how the Royal Family may be reacting to the interview.

-"Well, the palace is unbelievably shocked," he said.
-"I know that William is incandescent with anger at what [Harry’s] brought here."
+Morgan described the royals as "unbelievably shocked" at the interview, adding that Prince William was "incandescent with anger."

 MARTHA MACCALLUM: MEGHAN, HARRY INTERVIEW WITH OPRAH BURNS DOWN THEIR LONDON BRIDGE AND LEAVES A ROYAL MESS